veegee/react_challenge/README.md

 This page receives all data as a base64-encoded JSON string in the URL parameters and does not issue any network requests for efficiency.
-This is possible because the API returns all the required data in the all items and search endpoints.
+This is possible because the API returns all the required data for all items.

 **Comments Page**